prdx/RAM-CPU-Benchmarking/README.md

 } address_info_t;
 ```

-Everytime we request a new memory, we will try to record the number of pagefault we get.
+Everytime we request a new memory, we will try to record the number of pagefault we get by trying to allocate the pages that have been allocated previously and compare the time.

 We get the number of page fault if the time needed to accessing the same memory region is PF_INDICATOR_FACTOR * the initial time.